w3c/ift-encoder/docs/experimental/compiler.md

 3. Generate the list of outgoing edges and jumps.
 Find the set of segments that are not included in the current node and generate an edge for each.
-Additionally generate any multi segment edges required by the encoder config jump ahead and use preload list settings.
+Additionally generate any multi segment edges required by the encoder config jump ahead and use prefetch list settings.
 Each edge is described by a subset definition that it adds plus one or more jumps as described in the concepts section.

 4. If in mixed mode, then generate the glyph keyed patch map using the list of patches from step 1.
 The encoder config